Bacon County Vehicle Impound Guide

 After Retrieval

-• Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written acknowledgment of your report.
+• Report any damage to the lot manager in writing before you drive away: Immediately report any damage to the impound lot manager and request a written acknowledgment of your report.